Liquid Relationships and Fragile Bonds

 It seems like society has changed, and we’ve changed with it.
 Before, bonds were stronger and more solid.
 Without realizing it, we now become involved in liquid relationships that sooner or later fall apart over time.

 Liquid relationships in society

 Affairs, deceit, problems with emotional dependence – all these circumstances can turn a relationship toxic or destroy it.
-In all of these situation there is an unfortunate outcome.
+In all of these situations, there is an unfortunate outcome.

 But how did relationships wind up being liquid?
 These days we are pushed to satisfy our needs as fast as possible.
 But once satisfied, we move on to something else.
 It may be superficial or very egotistical.
-Many people live this reality right now.
+However, many people live this reality right now.

 It’s also important to point out that many people are afraid of the idea of “forever.”
 We want to enjoy life, living to the fullest and feeling tied to someone isn’t in our plans.
 Many try to escape the responsibilities that go along with marriage or having children.

 Maybe they aren’t ready to settle down or they just want to feel the freedom to be themselves without duties or responsibilities.
 But everything has its price and relationships begin to show some terribly weak links.

 Maybe you don’t identify with these kinds of relationships but society manages to push us towards them directly and indirectly.
 In the words of the Polish sociologist and philosopher Zygmunt Bauman, we feel pressured to adapt to a swiftly changing society.
 We are expected to be flexible, to adapt and “get used” to these transformations.

 That’s not all that gives rise to liquid relationships.
 According to Bauman, we develop a “liquid identity” with a hardened exterior that we wear like armor.
 On the outside, this seems solid and strong, but the person inside is fragile, weak and torn apart.